-For me though these muffins work best as a breakfast idea – they provide energy without the addition of sugar.
-I used potato in this recipe to give these frittatas more substance.
-There is also some cheese (I chose halloumi, which meant there was no need to add salt), though I used a moderate amount to keep the fat content down.
+For me though these healthy egg muffins work best as a breakfast idea.
+They provide energy without the addition of sugar.
+I used potato in this recipe to give these mini breakfast frittatas a bit more substance.
+I also added some cheese (I chose halloumi), though only a moderate amount to keep the fat content down.

 - 6 eggs

 - 120 g halloumi grated

 - 1 heaped teaspoon flour

 - Pepper to taste and olive oil for drizzling

 - *Optional - Cooking spray not needed if you are using a ceramic muffin dish

 - Preheat the oven to 375 F/ 190 C/ gas mark 5.
 Grease a 6-hole muffin pan or line with paper cases.

 - Whisk the eggs and flour until the mixture is smooth and there are no lumps.
 Peel and coarsely grate the potato.
 Place in a strainer and press very firmly to get rid of all excess water.
 Add to the egg mixture.